hackclub/hackclub/workshops/cringe_101/README.md

 <div class="bestdiv"></div>
 ```

-Anything inside the first `<>` that isn’t the element name (div) is called an
+Anything inside the first `<>` that isn't the element name (div) is called an
 **attribute** (`id=""`, `class=""`, etc.)

 As such, `<audio>` has its own set of attributes that can be applied to them
 simply by typing them in between the `<>`

-Here’s a list of the unique attributes that `<audio>` tags can accept
+Here's a list of the unique attributes that `<audio>` tags can accept
 exclusively:

 <table>
   <tr>
     <td><code>autoplay</code></td>
     <td>
-      Tells the browser to automatically play the audio once it’s loaded.
+      Tells the browser to automatically play the audio once it's loaded.
     </td>
   </tr>
   <tr>